Mint from a Drop Programmatically

 const drop = await sdk.api.getDrop(COLLECTION_SLUG);

-const remaining = drop.total_supply - drop.total_minted;
+const remaining = Number(drop.maxSupply) - Number(drop.totalSupply);

-console.log(`${drop.name}: ${remaining} remaining`);
+console.log(`${drop.collectionName}: ${remaining} remaining`);

 if (remaining < QUANTITY) {